 Oxidative therapy can be useful in suppressing a variety of anaerobic infections: several wks of Hyperbaric Oxygen (1.5-2 ATM, 60 min) treatments, i.v. ozone or hydrogen peroxide are useful, or peroxide baths using 2 cups of Epsom salt in a hot bath or Jacuzzi.
 After 5 min, add 2-4 bottles 16 oz. of 3% hydrogen peroxide.
-Repeat 2-3X week; no vitamins or antioxidants 4 hr before the bath.
+Repeat 2-3X week; no vitamins or antioxidants 2-4 hr before the bath.
 The hydrogen peroxide is added after your pores open.
 Hydrogen peroxide can also be directly applied to skin after a work-out or hot shower/tub.
 Leave hydrogen peroxide on for 5 min, and then wash off.
 For oral irrigation, mix 1 part 3% hydrogen peroxide with 2 parts water and use like a mouth wash 3X per day.
 Most chronic illness patients have periodontal problems, and oral infections and bone cavitation infections are common.
 These should not be ignored, because these infections can become systemic and spread to other sites.
+Only attempt IV ozone or IV hydrogen peroxide under the immediate care of a physician specialist who routinely uses these therapies.
+Acute, dangerous adverse reactions have been reported, and these approaches must be initiated with very low doses and gradually built up to avoid adverse reactions.